STEM Programs

 States Offer Free Tuition for STEM Majors

 In Tennessee, the free tuition plan has been taken a step further.
 Beginning in 2015, any high school graduate in the state can attend a community college or trade school tuition-free.
-The program, which is funded mostly by the Tennessee Lottery, aims to increase the state’s number of college graduates from 32 to 55 percent in its first decade.
+The program, funded mainly by the Tennessee Lottery, aims to increase the state’s number of college graduates from 32 to 55 percent in its first decade.
 And since community colleges and technical schools in the state offer many STEM programs, providing tuition-free access to these schools will also bring more people into the STEM workforce.

 STEM Grant Opportunities Encourage Program Development